 The 1997 Black Triangle Incident

-A sighting that occurred the year following the 1996 Falkirk wave is worthy of our consideration here.
+A sighting that occurred the following year is worthy of our consideration here.
 Not least as it featured multiple witnesses of a strange object within the parameters of the alleged triangle mentioned above.

 On the 6th of July 1997, at around 6:30 pm, four anonymous friends were traveling in a car just outside of Stirling when they noticed a “strange object” moving overhead around 100 feet from the ground (much like the Grangemouth sighting).
 The main witness was the passenger in the front seat of the vehicle.
 They would estimate the object was around the size of a small two-seater airplane.